ConsenSys/aragon-payroll-audit-report-2019-06/README.md

    * Quality of test coverage

 ## 3 System Overview
-The purpose of the Payroll app is to implement a Payroll system in multiple currencies/tokens. `Payroll.sol` uses [Passive Pricefeed (PPF)](https://github.com/aragon/ppf) as the feed for the price conversion between the tokens.
-It also uses Aragon OS for Access Control (ACL) and other Aragon app functionalities.
-The main Aragon app that is directly connected with Payroll is [Finance](https://github.com/aragon/aragon-apps/tree/master/apps/finance) which acts as the vault that stores and handles `ETH` and token transfers.
+The purpose of the Payroll app is to implement a Payroll system in multiple currencies/tokens. `Payroll.sol` requires a price feed and [Passive Pricefeed (PPF)](https://github.com/aragon/ppf) is one such pricefeed available to Payroll instances for conversion between the tokens.
+Aragon team  encourages initial users to set up their instance with a simplified price feed that only sets a 1:1 rate between USD and DAI (and of course, DAI to DAI).
+It also uses aragonOS for Access Control (ACL) and other Aragon app functionalities.
+[Finance](https://github.com/aragon/aragon-apps/tree/master/apps/finance) is a "frontend" contract to the underlying [Vault](https://github.com/aragon/aragon-apps/tree/master/apps/vault), which manages budgets and other nice accounting decorators.
+The Vault stores and handles `ETH` and token transfers and no funds are stored in the other contracts.

 ### 3.1 Detailed Design